 Personal Protective Equipment (“PPE”)

-Pursuant to EO 2020-97, the employer will provide non-medical grade face coverings to all on-site staff and require face coverings to be worn when employees cannot consistently maintain six feet of separation from other individuals in the workplace.
-The employer will consider face shields when employees cannot consistently maintain three feet of separation from other individuals in the workplace.
+Per MIOSHA and MDHHS, the employer will provide non-medical grade face coverings to all on-site staff and require face coverings to be worn when employees cannot consistently maintain six feet of separation from other individuals in the workplace.
+The employer will consider face shields with masks when employees cannot consistently maintain three feet of separation from other individuals in the workplace.

 The following records will be maintained, for 6 months from time of generation: